trettenbrein/OpenPoseR/README.md

 # OpenPoseR
 An [R](https://www.r-project.org) package that provides functions for analyzing motion-tracking data derived from video files using [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose).
-Current version: 0.5

 The original motivation for creating this package was to control video stimuli in sign language and gesture reserach, but the provided functionality may also be useful for other purposes.